 On a side note: Rules are pretty similar throughout airlines regarding checking and carry-on baby gear & strollers.
 You should always check those rules before booking and arriving to your flight.

 Let me tell you a story.
 Once I flew with my son, who was 2 at the time, and I knew that we were going to need his car-seat when were arrived at our destination.
 I decided that the possibility of the seat getting lost, on a direct flight, while checked with our luggage was too great and I carried that piece of lead-lined shit to and from the gate the duration of our trip.
 I have since become less anxious and a lot wiser.
 Car rental companies like Budget Car Rentals, have infant and booster seats that you can rent along with your rental vehicle.
 Had this been an option 5 years ago on my trip to Texas life would have been so much simpler.
 Luckily, this option is available through most major rental car companies at the time you book so you don’t have to make my mistakes!

 4. Pack Nothing

-Did you know that you can rent all your baby equipment when you arrive to your vacation destination?
+Did you know that you can rent all your baby equipment when you arrive at your vacation destination?